The price is the same for adults and children.

 A: You can eat and drink at your seat.
 You cannot bring in bottles, cans, or

-food from outside, but the venue will sell soft drinks such as tea and juice,
+food from outside, but soft drinks such as tea and juice, as well as alcoholic

 Q: What souvenirs or foods should I buy when I go to watch sumo wrestling?

-Wrestler Cookies" with cute designs are popular.
+the "sumo wrestler cookies" with cute designs are popular.

 Q: What is the etiquette when watching sumo wrestling?

-seat during the match.
+seats during the match.
 People behind you may miss the moment of victory or

 defeat.
 You can take photos in the chair seats, but please do not use a strong